SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab02_Model_Driven_App.md

 Task \#1: Create Application
 ----------------------------

-1. Open the Permit Management solution.
+1. Open the Permit Management solution if you are not already in it.

     -   Sign in to <https://make.powerapps.com>